samualon/digital-garden/content/School/Investments/Strong-form efficiency.md

-A market where past trading information, public information and private information is public.
+The information set of the market contains all the public and private information (this includes the private information of each market participant).